 Sure, Maher had some valid points in his critique of American obesity, but Corden’s response rings true.
 Feeling bad about yourself is not an effective weight-loss strategy.
 And we should not expect that dwelling on past defeats would be any more effective as a career development strategy.

 Yet the professional athlete paradigm still has a certain gravitational pull.
 There’s a reason the Dick’s Sporting Goods commercial is effective.
 We love the stories of professional athletes grinding away in the off-season to prove the haters wrong.

-That brings me back to the New Orleans Saints.
-When their star quarterback Drew Brees went down, the next man up was a guy named Teddy Bridgewater.
+That brings me to the New Orleans Saints.
+When their star quarterback Drew Brees went down during the 2019 season, the next man up was a guy named Teddy Bridgewater.
 Serious NFL fans remember he was a first-round draft pick by the Minnesota Vikings.
 But things did not go as planned.
 He tore his ACL in practice, missing most of the 2016 and 2017 seasons.